SharonLawal/Counter/README.md

 Increment and decrement buttons to modify the counter value.
 Dynamic styling: The counter changes color based on its value (green for positive, red for negative, black for zero).
 Clean and responsive design.

+**License**

+This project is licensed under the MIT License - see the LICENSE.md file for details.